The Parents' Guide:

 How help your student survive an online science course

 Note: AP Course expectations changed in 2006, as the College Board began certifying each syllabus before allowing teachers to describe classes as an "AP" course.
-The Physics AP course (Core course and AP Option together) has been certified as compliant (see College Board Certification Letter for Physics 1 and College Board Certification Letter for Physics 2 ) with the 2018-2018 Physics 1 and Physics 2 AP Course requirements.
+The Physics AP course (Honors course and AP Option together) has been certified as compliant (see College Board Certification Letter for Physics 1 and College Board Certification Letter for Physics 2 ) with the 2018-2018 Physics 1 and Physics 2 AP Course requirements.
 Please consult the formal course syllabus for Physics 1 and the formal course syllabus for Physics 2 for a summary of how this course meets or exceeds requirements, and note that students must complete specific labs to achieve AP credit.

 Many common concerns are also addressed on the FAQ (Frequently Asked Questions) page for this course, so be sure to read it also!